Louis Tikas: Biography

-Tikas was born Elias Anastasios Spantidakis in Loutra, Crete, on 13 March, 1886.
+Tikas was born Elias Anastasios Spantidakis in Loutra, Crete, on 13 March 1886.
+During his teenage years, Tikas came to embrace Greek nationalism.
+In 1905, he participated in the Theriso revolt with Eleftherios Venizelos.
+He later described his fellow Greek strikers in Ludlow as ready to fight "just as their fathers and brothers... have fought the Turks".
+After the revolt failed, he migrated to the United States in 1906.

 In 1910, the year Tikas filed his citizenship papers in the United States, he was part owner of a Greek coffeehouse on Market Street in Denver.
-By the end of 1912 he was an organizer for the United Mine Workers of America.
-In between he worked as a miner-strikebreaker in Colorado's Northern (Coal) Field but ended up leading a walkout by sixty-three fellow Greeks at the Frederick, Colorado mine.
-Tikas was chased from the northern field, shot and wounded by Baldwin-Felts detectives as he escaped through the back door of a boarding house in Lafayette, Colorado in January 1910.
+He worked as a miner–strikebreaker in Colorado's Northern (Coal) Field but ended up leading a walkout by 63 fellow Greeks at the mine in Frederick, Colorado.
+Tikas was chased from the northern field, shot, and wounded by Baldwin-Felts detectives as he escaped through the back door of a boarding house in Lafayette, Colorado, in January 1910.

+At the eve of the First Balkan War in 1912, he sought to travel to Greece in order to join the Greek Army.
+However, he could not do so because of family duties.
+One historian describes Tikas' attitude as "grinding his teeth" for being unable to go back to Greece.
+By the end of 1912, he was an organizer for the United Mine Workers of America.

 He was shot and killed during the Ludlow Massacre, the bloodiest event of the strike, on April 20, 1914, the day after (Greek Orthodox) Easter.
 Nineteen people were killed during the massacre, including two women and eleven children and one National Guardsman.

 Tikas met with Major Pat Hamrock on the day of the massacre in response to allegations of a man being held against his will in the camp.
 The militia placed machine guns on the hills and Tikas, anticipating trouble, ran back to camp.
-But fighting broke out lasting all day.
+But fighting broke out, lasting all day.
 By 7:00 pm, the camp was aflame.
 Tikas remained in the camp the entire day and was there when the fire started.
-Lieutenant Karl Linderfelt, a rival of Tikas' during much of the strike, broke the butt of his gun over Tikas' head.
+Lieutenant Karl Linderfelt, an opponent of Tikas' during much of the strike, broke the butt of his rifle over Tikas' head.
 Tikas was later found shot to death, one bullet through his back, another in his hip, a third glancing off his hip and traveling vertically through his body; it was determined that he bled to death.
-The film "Palikari" honours his death.
+The film Palikari honors his death.

-A statue of Louis Tikas was dedicated at the Miner's Memorial on Mani Street in Trinidad, Colorado on June 23, 2018.
+A statue of Louis Tikas was dedicated at the Miner's Memorial on Main Street in Trinidad, Colorado on June 23, 2018.